 Socialising and trying new things creates new connections in the brain.
 This can help reduce your risk of developing dementia and it can also help you live as well as possible with the condition if you do develop it.

 But going out and trying new things can be difficult if you have dementia and are not feeling like yourself.
 People with dementia and their families can become isolated.
-Music can help and the Music for Dementia 2020 website is a good place to look for detailed information about music-related activities you may want to get involved with – including making a playlist.
+Creating a playlist of personal music is a great way for people living with dementia and their families and carers to spend time together and offer a way to connect through music.
+Visit our resource page to get started on a personal playlist.

 For more information about dementia